-Hagens Berman Sobol Shapiro LLP alerts investors in Cemex, S.A.B. de C.V.
-(NYSE: CX) to the securities class action pending the U.S. District Court for the Southern District of New York and the May 15, 2018 Lead Plaintiff deadline.
+Hagens Berman Sobol Shapiro LLP reminds investors in Cemex, S.A.B. de C.V.
+(NYSE: CX) of the May 15, 2018 Lead Plaintiff deadline in the securities class action pending the U.S. District Court for the Southern District of New York.

 If you purchased or otherwise acquired shares of CX between August 14, 2014 and March 13, 2018 and suffered losses contact Hagens Berman Sobol Shapiro LLP.
 For more information, contact Reed Kathrein, who is leading the firm's investigation, by calling 510-725-3000 or emailing CX@hbsslaw.com.